 What is Authoritarian Parenting Style?

 Authoritarian parenting is defined by high demands and low responsiveness.
 Parents who adopt such style have high expectations from their children but give little feedback.
 Mistakes made by the child are often punished harshly.
-There is a one-way communication involved in this style.
+There is one-way communication involved in this style.

 What is the Authoritative Parenting Style?

-Authoritative parenting is defined by the ‘reasonable demands and high responsiveness’.
+Authoritative parenting is defined by ‘reasonable demands and high responsiveness’.
 While authoritative parents might have high expectations from their children, they also give them the required support for its success.
 This style of parenting is characterized by two-way communication.

 While both authoritative and authoritarian have few similar characteristics like both set high standards for their children and enforce limits there are stark differences in their parenting styles.